Disgruntled Syngenta investors set up shareholder group

-ZURICH Oct 17 A number of disgruntled Syngenta shareholders have set up an investor group in an effort to push for change at the Swiss agricultural chemicals group.
+ZURICH A number of disgruntled Syngenta SYNN.VX shareholders have set up an investor group in an effort to push for change at the Swiss agricultural chemicals group.

-Basel-based Syngenta is under pressure to boost shareholder returns after fending off a $47 billion takeover approach from U.S. seeds developer Monsanto in August.
+Basel-based Syngenta is under pressure to boost shareholder returns after fending off a $47 billion (30 billion pound) takeover approach from U.S. seeds developer Monsanto (MON.N) in August.

 The investor group, which calls itself the Alliance of Critical Syngenta Shareholders, launched a website where other stakeholders can sign up and also sent a letter to Syngenta Chairman Michel Demare.